 This study has been prepared by Townscape, Inc. for the Department of Land and Natural Resources, in fulfillment of the requirements set forth by Act 283, Session Laws of Hawai'i 2012.
 Okahara and Associates, Inc. contributed as sub-consultants for hydrology, hydraulics and civil engineering.
+Many members of the Mākaha community provided valuable information which has been incorporated into this study.

 Over the years, Mākaha Valley has experienced numerous floods, including a 15-day rain event in November 1996 that resulted in 24 inches of rain in an area with an annual rainfall of 20 to 40 inches.
-A storm in December 2008 resulted in 12 inches of rain over the course of one day, which caused significant damage to roads and property.
+A storm in December 2008 resulted in 12 inches of rain over the course of one day, which caused extensive flooding and significant damage to roads and homes.